All Episodes

 No one was more hammered under Obamacare than young people, and it jacks up their premiums, sometimes doubles or triples their premiums, not to care for their health care, but to use them to cross-subsidize other people.

-And and it's really unfair to young people.
+And it's really unfair to young people.

-The consumer freedom amendment solves that.
+The Consumer Freedom Amendment solves that.

 In addition, there's another amendment I drafted, which is allowing people to use health savings accounts to pay insurance premiums.